Émilie de Villeneuve: The beatification process

 During the Generalate of Mother Sylvie Azaïs, Superioress General from 1921 to 1936, the congregation began to copy and classify handwritten documents, in order to deepen the knowledge of the spirituality of Villeneuve.
 It was in 1945, that Superior General Mother Marie Agathe Vernadat (1936-1947) began studying the writings of the late founder for the cause of canonization.

 On 18 August 1947, during the General Chapter, Superior General Mother Germaine Sapene communicated the decision of the council to introduce in Rome the cause of Villeneuve.

 The process began on 25 August 1948 under the chairmanship of the Archbishop of Albi, Jean-Joseph-Aimé Moussaron.
 As the cause was launched 94 years after the death of the newly proclaimed Servant of God, it was considered "historical cause".
 The opening of the diocesan process was held on 25 August 1948.
 The exhumation of the body of de Villeneuve took place on 20 November 1948.
 The re-burial of her bones was conducted on 18 August 1949.
 The diocesan process ended in February 1950, and in March 1950, the process was transferred to Rome.
+There it was officially opened on 14 April 1950.

 The Positio on the heroic Christian virtues was approved on 10 October 1984.
 On 6 July 1991, there came the "reading of the decree of the heroism of the virtues" in front of Pope John Paul II, who authorized the promulgation, which became official on 9 October 1991.